Dividend Value Builder Newsletter

 Industry: Beverage – Non Alcoholic

-The PepsiCo dividend has been paid quarterly since 1965 and increased for 52 consecutive years; qualifying the company for the prestigious Dividend King List.
+The PepsiCo dividend has been paid every year since 1952 and increased for 53 consecutive years; qualifying the company for the prestigious Dividend King List.

 The breath of products and top brands offered by PepsiCo, along with the scale at which it operates, means PepsiCo conducts business with a large moat.